thaibui/algorithms-core/README.md

 ### Mergesort

-A generic implementation of mergesort algorithm in Java to merge data in a single machine (DONE, but needs BENCHMARK) and in a distributed environment (TODO).
+A generic implementation of mergesort algorithm in Java to sort data in a single machine (DONE, needs BENCHMARK), with multiple threads (TODO) and in a distributed environment (TODO).